 Application Delivery Controller Definition

-Application Delivery Controllers (ADCs) provide load balancing, application acceleration, SSL termination, and security along with seamless access to applications.
+Application Delivery Controllers (ADCs) provide load balancing, application acceleration, SSL termination, and app security along with seamless access to applications.
 ADCs, also called app delivery controllers, may be delivered in three form factors: hardware appliances, virtual appliances (the software extracted from legacy hardware) and software-only load balancers.

 What Is an Application Delivery Controller?

 Application Delivery Controllers (ADCs) provide security and access to applications at peak times.
 As computing moves to the cloud, software ADCs perform tasks that have been traditionally performed by custom-built hardware.
 They also come with added functionality and flexibility for application deployment.
 They let an organization quickly and securely scale up its application services based on demand in the cloud.
 Modern software ADCs allow organizations to consolidate network-based services.
 Critical capabilities for application delivery controllers include SSL/TLS offload, caching, compression, intrusion detection, web application firewalls, and microservices for container applications.
 This creates even faster delivery times and greater scalability.

 What Is an Application Delivery Controller Used For?